stanlee321/ffmpg/README.md

-# neuralflow
-Code for a power flow calculation with NN
+# Code for install ffmpg